 \section{Conclusion}

-In this paper, we showed that the encoders of (good) Slepian-Wolf codes cannot be used as functions for the secure privacy amplification in the sense of the variational distance criterion nor the divergence criterion.
-The consequence of our result is that we must use the privacy amplification not based on the Slepian-Wolf code (e.g.~\cite{bennett:95,maurer:00,csiszar:04,renner:05b}) if we want to employ the criteria other than weak one (the normalized divergence criterion).
+In this paper, we showed that the encoders of (good) Slepian-Wolf codes cannot be used as functions for secure privacy amplification in the sense of the variational distance criterion nor the divergence criterion.
+The consequence of our results is that we must use privacy amplification not based on the Slepian-Wolf code (e.g.~\cite{bennett:95,maurer:00,csiszar:04,renner:05b}) if we want to employ the criteria other than the weak one (the normalized divergence criterion).